 - 35,000 – 40,000 Americans die in road accidents every year

 - Over 2.3 million are injured in car accidents, truck crashes, and other road accidents annually

 - Around 10 million road accidents occur in the United States each year

 If you are involved in a car accident in Riverside or another area of Los Angeles, your first action should be calling the police to report the incident.
 Taking photos of the scene of the collision, and any damage to your vehicle may also prove useful when it comes to recovering damages.

 Car accidents vary greatly in terms of severity – ranging from a scrape when you misjudge a parking space, to a multi-vehicle collision ending in serious injury or death.

-Whatever the circumstances, a great Riverside car accident attorney from the Law Offices of Howard Craig Kornberg will act in your best interests, compiling evidence and devoting their energies to securing the financial compensation you deserve.
+Whatever the circumstances, a great car crash lawyer from the Law Offices of Howard Craig Kornberg will act in your best interests, compiling evidence and devoting their energies to securing the financial compensation you deserve.